swathypt/swathypt.github.io/README.md

 *	Recognized for standardizing scripts in a short period of time while transferring old scripts from a crashed server to a new one.
 Over 1,000 Python scripts were standardized and migrated from a crashed server to a new server within a month.
 *	Selected as the best support engineer at HCL Information Systems.
 *	Achieved 40+ feedbacks on achieving the timely completion of assigned tickets from various HCL clients including senior officials in the government sector.
+*	Led a project during my master’s program to develop an Urban Data Centre for Christchurch, delivering community-focused data solutions using AWS.
+This project was showcased at the Tertiary ICT Conference as a model of leveraging AWS Proof of Concept for student innovation and learning.